kamiyakoh/react-reproduction5/README.md

 `$ npm init @selint/config` を用いて以下の設定内容で設定しました

 > How would you like to use ESLint? · style
 > What type of modules does your project use? · esm
 > Which framework does your project use? · react
-> Does your project use TypeScript? · No / Yes
+> Does your project use TypeScript? · No
 > Where does your code run? · browser
 > How would you like to define a style for your project? · guide
 > Which style guide do you want to follow? · airbnb
 > What format do you want your config file to be in? · JSON
 >
 > Would you like to install them now? · No / Yes
 > Which package manager do you want to use? · npm